-Chairperson Paul Doyle, Secretary/Treasurer Robert More, and Commissioner Judy Rocha interviewed Housing Programs Coordinator Tracey Mueller to determine and verify present procedures.
+Chairperson Paul Doyle and Secretary/Treasurer Robert More interviewed Housing Programs Coordinator Tracey Mueller to determine and verify present procedures.
 When a Monthly Housing Assistance Program (MHAP) tenant-based rental assistance applicant has children under the age of six in the household and wishes to reside in a home built before 1978, the home must be tested for lead-based paint issues by a qualified inspector.
 During the period, two units required testing.
-One passed inspection the first time.
-The other failed and the landlord agreed to perform the necessary abatement.
-However, the family became ineligible (over income) before re-inspection occurred.
+Both passed inspection the first time.